 Vasectomy & Vasectomy Reversal

 Vasectomy is a safe and effective way to permanently end male fertility — that is, unless you later change your mind and opt for vasectomy reversal.
-The expert urologists at Urology Associates of Mobile offer both vasectomy and vasectomy reversal as simple outpatient procedures.
+The expert urologists at Urology Associates offer both vasectomy and vasectomy reversal as simple outpatient procedures.

 Questions and Answers